 As an example, I will generate a page with the content of some blogs from the Hamburg user experience community.

 First I create a pipe with Yahoo pipes.
+Yahoo shut down Pipes in Fall 2015.
 Pipes is a web tool to merge and directly manipulate XML feeds.
 The source code is actually a chart:

 The pipe for the uxHH example takes the feeds from 7 blogs (Fetch Feed) and the output from another pipe, that already combines my blogs.
 The streams are mergred and sorted by publication date, and should contain 25 items.

 [Update Jan 2014]: Meanwhile the pipe grew a bit to aggregate 38 blogs.

 All the spaghetti code (!) top right adds proper author information to the feeds.
 You should be able to go to the pipe and inspect the source.

 While Yahoo pipes offers a variety of output mechanismis – including a badge for a web page – I prefer the re-publishing feature in Google FeedBurner.
 The pipe's feed URL is used to burn a new feed in FeedBurner – feeds2.feedburner.com/uxhhblogs.
 A reason why FeedBurner rejects your feed might be the size of the feed.
 That's why I truncated my uxHH feed to 25 items.